lune-org/lune/README.md

 aftman add filiptibell/lune
 ```

-You can also download pre-built binaries for most systems directly from the linked GitHub Releases page.
+You can also download pre-built binaries for most systems directly from the GitHub Releases page.

 ## ✏️ Writing Lune Scripts